 Listen closely!
 The single best trick to giving the perfect gift

-Tomorrow (the day after Thanksgiving 2020) will kick off the annual holiday shopping frenzy.
-Even in the middle of a pandemic, there will be lines of people out the door at the big box stores.
-They’ll be trying to get the best deal on “stuff,” much of which will be used briefly (or not at all) and then forgotten.
+The annual holiday shopping frenzyis in full swing.
+People are hitting the malls, big box stores, and Amazon, trying to get the best deal on “stuff,” much of which will be used briefly (or not at all) and then forgotten.

 If you follow me online, you know that I’m a huge fan of experience gifts rather than “stuff” gifts.
 So I put together a list of 88 experience gift ideas for this holiday season.